jmg049/audio_samples/README.md

 conventions or reimplement common audio logic.

-AudioSamples is the core data and processing layer of the broader AudioRs ecosystem.
+AudioSamples is the core data and processing layer of the broader audio related crates.
 It defines the canonical audio object and the operations that act upon it.

-Other crates in the ecosystem build on this foundation:
+Other crates that build on this foundation:

-- `audio_io` for decoding and encoding audio containers into typed audio objects
+- `audio_samples_io` for decoding and encoding audio containers into typed audio objects
-- `audio_playback` for device-level output
+- `audio_samples_playback` for device-level output
-- `audio_python` for Python bindings, enabling AudioSamples to act as a type-safe backend for Python workflows
+- `audio_samples_python` for Python bindings, enabling AudioSamples to act as a type-safe backend for Python workflows
 - `html_view` for lightweight visualisation and inspection, generating self-contained HTML outputs suitable for analysis and reporting

 By separating representation from I/O, playback, and visualisation, AudioRs remains modular while enforcing a single, consistent audio model throughout the stack.